 Why the frame?

-The benefits of choosing an aluminium frame design are numerous.
+The benefits of choosing an aluminum frame design are numerous.

-This has been the material of choice for bike users across the world for many years now, and not for no reason.
+This has been the material of choice for bike users worldwide for many years, and not for any reason.

 These bike frames will not rust and are relatively lightweight too.

-On the down side, aluminium isn’t the strongest material around, however it is a good hybrid and certainly a good choice.
+On the downside, aluminum isn’t the most robust material; however, it is a good hybrid choice.